The general rule

 Delay is only an exceptional circumstance if the delay is out of the ordinary, taking into account the usual listing delays (see Tang (1995) 83 A Crim R 593).
-(A two-year delay in a drug Trading people or illegal products such as guns, drugs or ivory, often across borders, for commercial reward. case was not exceptional in Mokbel v Director of Public Prosecutions VSC 127 but see later Mokbel v Director of Public Prosecutions (No 3) VSC 393.)
+(A two-year delay in a drug trafficking case was not exceptional in Mokbel v Director of Public Prosecutions VSC 127 but see later Mokbel v Director of Public Prosecutions (No 3) VSC 393.)
 In Alexopoulos (unreported, VSC, 23 February 1998), Justice Hampel referred to 12 months delay, as a rule of thumb, being inordinate.

 In Hildebrandt v DPP VSC 198, Justice King referred to a period in custody of two years and eight months prior to trial (in onerous conditions) as being a significant factor in granting bail (though the applicant was not required to demonstrate exceptional circumstances).

-Justice Lasry in Re Marijancevic VSC 122 held that a period of 22 months in custody between To seize a person suspected of breaking the law and hold them in custody.
-Police have powers to arrest and charge suspected offenders and bring them before a court. and trial was in itself an exceptional circumstance.
+Justice Lasry in Re Marijancevic VSC 122 held that a period of 22 months in custody between arrest and trial was in itself an exceptional circumstance.
 See also the comments of Justice Coldrey in DPP v Cozzi VSC 195; Re Biba VSC 566 (delay: two years and seven months); and Re Jiang VSC 148 (delay: three years).

-Delay may also be a significant factor if the time spent on remand is likely to exceed the total effective sentence or the The minimum period that a person must spend in prison before they are eligible to be released on parole.
-See also parole. (see Cao v DPP VSC 198).
+Delay may also be a significant factor if the time spent on remand is likely to exceed the total effective sentence or the non-parole period (see Cao v DPP VSC 198).

-See also Lennon VSC 239, which considered the extent of any sentence that would be served before the application for leave to The review of the decision of a lower court by a higher court.
-If an appeal is successful, the higher court can change the lower court’s decision., or the appeal itself, could be heard.
+See also Lennon VSC 239, which considered the extent of any sentence that would be served before the application for leave to appeal, or the appeal itself, could be heard.

 Delay and COVID-19

 In Re McCann VSC138 at , the court held that the delay in trials due to COVID-19 may establish exceptional circumstances.
-This is especially the case where such a delay is likely to lead to the accused spending longer on remand than they would in prison as a sentenced prisoner (see Re Broes VSC 128 at ; Re Tong VSC 141 at ; Thomas v Kitching VSC 206 at , ).
+This is especially the case where such a delay is likely to lead to the accused spending longer on remand than they would in prison as a sentenced prisoner (see Re Broes VSC 128 at ; Re Tong VSC 141 at –; Thomas v Kitching VSC 206 at , ).
 It does not follow that exceptional circumstances will be established even in circumstances where the delay may be quite significant.
 The COVID-19 pandemic needs to be considered in light of all the surrounding circumstances (see Re El-Refei (No 2) VSC 164).

 On the issue of delay, see also Re Ashton VSC 231 at – and Re Bochrinis VSC 411 at .
 It should not be assumed that the pandemic will cause significant delay.
-There must be Material presented to a court to prove or disprove a fact.
-It can include what witnesses say as well as documents and other objects. to support such a finding (see DPP (Cth) v Lee VSC 275 at –).
+There must be evidence to support such a finding (see DPP (Cth) v Lee VSC 275 at –).